syngenta/acai-python/README.md

-`params`            | query string params of apigateway event `path`              | path arguments of apigateway event `json`              | body of apigateway event parsed as JSON `xml`               | body of apigateway event parsed as XML `body`              | body of apigateway event will be parsed based on context headers `request`           | full request broken down as an object literal
+`params`            | query string params of apigateway event `path`              | path arguments of apigateway event `json`              | body of apigateway event parsed as JSON `graphql`           | body of apigateway event parsed as graphl (output is a graphql standard dict {query: 'some_graph_query{}'})
+`form_encoded`      | body of apigateway event parsed from a form encoded string `body`              | body of apigateway event will try to parse based on request headers, use a specific property (json, graphql, etc)if you know what you know the type of the request you're getting
+`request`           | full request broken down as an dictionary

 ***Response Properties***